pieterdd/prettygooey/README.md

 ## Where to go from here

-For a list of available widgets with screenshots and examples, check [here](https://docs.rs/prettygooey/latest/prettygooey/theme/struct.Theme.html#implementations).
+For a list of available widgets with screenshots and examples, see the [code docs](https://docs.rs/prettygooey/latest/prettygooey/theme/struct.Theme.html#implementations).

 If you'd like to see more than a few loose snippets, check out the [showcase example](https://github.com/pieterdd/prettygooey/blob/main/examples/showcase/src/main.rs).
 It's the source code for the screenshot at the top of the README.